GovWizely/i94-search/README.md

-CSL Search
+I94 Search
 =====================

-A search client for Consolidated Screening List.
+A search client for I94 arrivals data by month.

 ### Setup